lorenzosabugjr/SAGE/docs/index.md

 Welcome to the documentation for **SAGE** (Set-based Adaptive Gradient Estimator).

 SAGE is a Python library implementing a robust, data-efficient gradient estimation algorithm for noisy black-box functions, based on Set Membership Identification theory.
+It is also available as a SciPy-compatible gradient callable; see the "Integration with Scipy" section in the Quickstart.

 ## Contents